ecssiah/libgdx-and-jruby/README.md

     LwjglApplication.new(TestGame.new, "Test Game", 800, 600, true)

 That's pretty much it.
-The boolean argument tells libGdx to use OpenGL 2.0.
-If you don't install 2.0 then you'll have to put false and change the import to GL10.
+The boolean argument after the screen size tells it to use OpenGL 2.0.
 This should display a black window if we add the Initializer.rb script to 'src/util'.
 This is just a convenience to avoid having imports clutter up all of your scripts.
 For now, this is all that is needed.

 Initializer.rb: